sethbeckett/usa-dataset-project/README.md

-# CS 1440 Assignment 2: Big Data Processing
+# Big Data Processing Practice

 Clone this repository and use it as a basis for your work.
 Run each of these commands one-at-a-time, without the '$' (that represents your shell's prompt).